NEUROPSYCHOLOGY/COGNITIVE ASSESSMENTS

 WHAT IS A NEUROPSYCHOLOGY ASSESSMENT?

-A Neuropsychology Assessment is a comprehensive cognitive and behavioural evaluation that makes diagnostic and treatment recommendations based on data from multiple sources.
-A Neuropsychological Assessment will measure cognitive functions including Intellectual functioning (IQ), Attentional capacity, Learning and Memory, Processing Speed, Executive functioning, Language, Visuospatial function, Sensorimotor skills, Academic performance, and Social-emotional functioning.
+A neuropsychology assessment is a comprehensive evaluation of how different areas of the brain function, focusing on cognitive abilities, emotions, and behaviour.
+It can assist in making diagnostic and treatment recommendations.
+A Neuropsychological Assessment will measure various cognitive functions including Intellectual functioning (IQ), attentional capacity, learning and memory, processing speed, executive functioning, language, visuospatial function, sensorimotor skills, academic performance, and social-emotional functioning.
 Cara sees children from 6 years up, and adults up to 90 years old for assessments.

 A comprehensive assessment can assist with diagnosing (or ruling out):